For best experience please turn on javascript and use a modern browser!

 You are using a browser that is no longer supported by Microsoft.
 Please upgrade your browser.
 The site may not present itself correctly if you continue browsing.

-This research group coordinated by Lonneke van der Velden and Claudio Celis Bueno builds on these growing body of academic research in order to critically examine the social, political, and economic dimensions behind algorithmic systems | 2025-2029
+This research group coordinated by Lonneke van der Velden and Claudio Celis Bueno builds on a growing body of academic research in order to critically examine the social, political, and economic dimensions behind algorithmic systems | February 2025 – January 2028

 Coordinators